Special Educational Needs and Disabilities

 Why do we need to take action and where are we looking to expand specialist SEND provision?

-The consultation seeks to expand specialist SEND provision at the following places
+The approval will now expand specialist SEND provision at the following places